MyLovelyAxe/isaacsim_vla_ws/README.md

 #### 1. Utility commands for Isaac Sim

-This workspace also provides helpful commands to:
+This workspace provides helpful commands to:

 1. Start Isaac Sim GUI with specified robot arm USD;

-2. Test whether image topics receive images from simulated camera, by visualization in Rviz2;
+2. Visulize the image topics messages from simulated camera in Rviz2;

 3. Quickly test controller of robot arm, by giving one-time target state;